Inklingo

 nounA2general

-Use 'tejido' for material specifically intended for clothing or crafts, emphasizing its woven or knitted nature.
+Choose 'tejido' when you specifically mean material for clothing or crafts, emphasizing the woven or knitted structure of the fabric.

 A large piece of bright red, soft cotton cloth is folded neatly, resting on a light wooden surface, illustrating fabric.